 - Creative Writing workshops (4600, 4601, 4603) may each be taken twice within the concentration.

-- See the Undergraduate Catalog for a complete list of all degree requirements.
+- See the Undergraduate Catalog - English (B.A.) for a complete list of all degree requirements.